Quercus incana aka Bluejack Oak

 Bluejack Oak, Upland Willow Oak, Sandjack Oak, Cinnamon Oak

-How to care for Bluejack Oak
+How difficult is it to take care of Bluejack Oak

 Bluejack Oak is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.